babenkoivan/elastic-scout-driver/README.md

 composer require laravel/scout
 ```

-After Scout installation publish its configuration and change the `driver` option in the `config/scout.php` file to `elastic`:
+When Scout is installed publish its configuration and change the `driver` option in the `config/scout.php` file to `elastic`:

 ```bash
 php artisan vendor:publish --provider="Laravel\Scout\ScoutServiceProvider"